 Slade to Zaria

-Slade to Zaria, which refers to the prominent art schools in London and Nigeria, is a column by Chibundu Onuzo, a novelist and fellow of the Royal Society of Literature.
-Every month in The Art Newspaper she shares her reflections on the contemporary art world.
+Slade to Zaria—which refers to the prominent art schools in London and Nigeria—is a contemporary art column by Chibundu Onuzo, a novelist and fellow of the Royal Society of Literature.

 Depictions of the Black figure are finally entering the Western canon—but where are the pot-bellied and love-handled bodies?